devdgit/Securewebapp/README.md

-# Securewebapp
+# Secure Application
-This is a secure version of the earlier application
+It is a secure version of the earlier designed web app.